percona/k8spg-docs/docs/custom-registry.md

 Using images from a private Docker registry may be required for privacy, security or other reasons.
-In these cases, Percona Operator for PostgreSQL allows the use of a custom registry This following example illustrates how this can be done by the example of the Operator deployed in the OpenShift environment.
+In these cases, Percona Operator for PostgreSQL allows the use of a custom registry.
+The following example illustrates how this can be done by the example of the Operator deployed in the OpenShift environment.

 ## Prerequisites